skstuder/stephenstuder.github.io-6/src/assets/blogs/should-i-become-a-front-end-developer.md

 ### Are you open to criticism?

 - If I asked you a question and you didn't know the answer how would you respond?
 - In software engineering, your work gets torn to shreds daily.
-You cannot ever know it all, it's not possible.
+You will never know it all, it's not possible.
 Can your ego handle this?
 - Do you love getting told how you could do better?
 Do you get excited when someone who knows more than you gives you advice?
 - I get excited when my teammates find ways to do things better in my code.
 Because I become better as a result of learning where I fell short.
 There is always someone smarter than you and the structure of software teams will surround you with these people.
 If you try to pretend you know it all they will sniff you out a mile away.
 Learn from them.